jouterleys/MarkerlessCP/README.md

 ## Virtual Hip

-There was a question during ISBS what Pevlis model was used in Kanko et al. The data was reran with the originally used Visual3D Composite pelvis which is an implementation of a CODA Pelvis in v3d and also a “virtual” pevlis that is normalised to reduce the forward tilt seen when using the CODA Pelvis.
-The virtual pelvis was created as described in [here on the V3d Wiki](https://www.c-motion.com/v3dwiki/index.php?title=Segment_Examples_5).
+There was a question during ISBS what Pelvis model was used in Kanko et al. The data was reran with the originally used Visual3D Composite Pelvis, which is an implementation of a CODA Pelvis in Visual3D, and also with a “virtual pelvis” that is normalised to reduce the forward tilt seen when using the CODA Pelvis.
+The virtual pelvis was created as described [here on the V3d Wiki](https://www.c-motion.com/v3dwiki/index.php?title=Segment_Examples_5).

 ### Right Side